JJWatMyself/SunPower/README.md

 2018/08/05 Ohhh, I have some knew stuff that I have been working on and ready to share an udate.  :)

 I have created five new fields which are calculations from realtime values combined with values that are derived from the manufacturer spec sheet.
-The four new fields are:
+The new fields are:

     p_mpptcont_output_power (%)